 - Provide valid Utah driver license, citizenship or legal residency documents for each adult applicant

 - Have a stable income and earn 30-70% of Area Median Income for Summit and Wasatch Counties

 - Demonstrate a willingness to partner with Habitat for Humanity with sweat equity

-- Demonstrate to ability to repay a loan
+- Demonstrate the ability to repay a loan

 - Be current on property tax payment

 - Have no present intention to move or offer home for sale for at least 5 years